splunk/ta_cisco_webex_add_on_for_splunk/package/README.md

 **Please Note**: Due to the API behavior, the selected time range cannot be more than a year.
 Therefore, If you want to obtain the audit logs that happened more than one year ago, you **MUST** fill in both `Start Time` and `End Time`, and ensure that the range does not exceed one year.

 The input uses checkpointing to avoid ingesting duplicate data.
-After the initial run, the script will save the latest audit event created time as the checkpoint, and will be used as the `Start Time` (advancing by one second) for the next run.
+After the initial run, the script will save the latest audit event created time as the checkpoint, and will be used as the `Start Time` (advancing by one millisecond) for the next run.

 - Click on the `Inputs` button on the top left corner.
 - Click on `Create New Input` button on the top right corner.